gvwilson/thirdbit/fiction/madica/index.md

 "Definitely," Laurellen agreed.
 "We can't wait to see what they look like for real."

-"Hm..."
-The pogo ELF rubbed his chin.
+"Hm…" The pogo ELF rubbed his chin.
 "This wouldn't all be some kind of plot to try to escape, would it?"

 "Escape?
 Why would we want to escape when we could have---could